z0on/2bRAD_denovo/2bRAD_README.txt

 #----------- assessing base qualities and coverage depth

 # angsd settings:
-# -minMapQ 20 : only highly unique mappings (prob of erroneous mapping = 1%)
+# -minMapQ 20 : only highly unique mappings (prob of erroneous mapping =< 1%)
 # -baq 1 : realign around indels (not terribly relevant for 2bRAD reads mapped with --local option)
 # -maxDepth : highest total depth (sum over all samples) to assess; set to 10x number of samples
 # -minInd : the minimal number of individuals the site must be genotyped in.
 Reset to 50% of total N at this stage.

-FILTERS="-uniqueOnly 1 -remove_bads 1 -minMapQ 20 -minInd 1000 -maxDepth 1000 -minInd"
+FILTERS="-uniqueOnly 1 -remove_bads 1 -minMapQ 20 -maxDepth 1000 -minInd 1000"

 # T O   D O :
 TODO="-doQsDist 1 -doDepth 1 -doCounts 1 -dumpCounts 2"

-# in the following line, -r argument is one chromosome or contig to work with (no need to do this for whole genome as long as the chosen chromosome or contig is long enough)
+# in the following line, -r argument is one chromosome or contig to work with (no need to do this for whole genome as long as the chosen chromosome or contig is long enough, ~1 Mb.
+When mapping to a real genome, consider chr1:1-1000000 )
 # (look up lengths of your contigs in the header of *.sam files)
 angsd -b bams -r chr1 -GL 1 $FILTERS $TODO -P 1 -out dd